Returning to Movement - Try These 5 Stretches for Beginners

 Your fascia tightens up and develops weak pathways every time you’re stressed, stagnant or emotionally weighed down.

 This is why chronic stress often manifests as tight shoulders, a stiff lower back, or a clenched jaw.
-Sound familiar at all?
+Notice where you might be holding tighter.

 Flexibility = Longevity